 Derby’s form declined thereafter, but Rooney had already demonstrated plenty of prized managerial qualities.

 This is absolutely top class from Wayne Rooney.

 The man is an icon of the game, he could easily walk away from Derby and get very little stick but instead, he gets a huge win and then comes out and says this.
 Superb.

 United cult hero Park told Goal: “I believe Wayne can make it.
 He had great experiences from a very young age and he also had many difficult moments in his career that he overcame eventually.

 “For sure, he has great leadership skills as well.
 So, I believe he can be United’s manager in the future.”

-“Rooney has done the best he can with the resources he’s got,” said Parlour on talkSPORT in December 2021.
+“Rooney has done the best he can with the resources he’s got,” Parlour said when asked about Derby’s plight on talkSPORT in December 2021.